acheong08/ganyu-player/2-requirements.md

 - Full song list with title and artist
 - Artists list with name and number of tracks
+- Ability to create, modify, and delete playlists
 - A sticky banner with the currently playing song as well as basic controls
 - Android media integration for media control on lock screen